 Explain that stress management is something you want to continue working on throughout Medical School and your career.

-Example answer: When I was in charge of organising a major school charity event, there was no way it would have been as successful as it was if I didn’t have the help of my team.
+Example answer: “When I was in charge of organising a major school charity event, it certainly wouldn’t have been a success without the help of my team.”

-Example answer: From my work experience, I understand that as a Doctor, it is impossible to expect to be able to do everything yourself.
-There will be times where you will need to ask for help, whether that’s from the nurses on the ward or other colleagues.
+Example answer: “From my work experience, I understand that as a Doctor, it’s impossible to expect to be able to do everything yourself.
+There will be times where it’s essential to ask for help, whether that’s from nurses or other colleagues.”

 Never compare yourself to the other candidates!
 You can only speak to the qualities you possess that will make you (A) a strong candidate for Medicine and (B) a valuable member of the university.

 Illustrate your answers with examples.
-For instance, have you won awards at school?
+For instance, have you won any awards at school?
 Did you go above and beyond during work experience?
 Do you participate in activities outside of school?

 The STARR Framework provides a structurally sound framework around which to construct an answer.